 Raúl Arcos Hawkins contributed to this story.

-For almost two decades, Luis Salinas and his brothers Jose and Cristobal Salinas have been serving up fan favorites at their restaurant, Burrito House, in Schuyler, Nebraska.
+For almost two decades, Luis Salinas, his brother, Jose, and their father, Cristobal, have been serving up fan favorites at their restaurant, Burrito House, in Schuyler, Nebraska.

 Mexican dishes such as burritos, chimichangas, enchiladas, and more are made with love every day by six full- and part-time employees.

 The business owners have enjoyed being part of the Schuyler community since August 2001, right before the attacks of September 11.
 During that time of tragedy, as well as now, during the COVID-19 pandemic, Luis says the community has always been supportive.

 “When we started, we got a lot of support during a hard time,” he said.
 “Through the years, the community has been really helpful to us, very understanding.”

 Not only has the town of Schuyler been supportive, the Center for Rural Affairs has assisted the business owners during challenging times, too.

 Raúl Arcos Hawkins, business development specialist with the Center, has provided them with valuable assistance during the current turbulence the world is facing.